 In the field of intellectual history, Asad's long term goal is to write a responsible history of the rationalist sciences (ma'qulat) after the so-called Golden Age of Islam.
 Since such work first and foremost requires detailed and piecemeal studies of texts in logic, theology, philosophy, jurisprudence, etc., much of his output in this area focuses either on case studies of salient technical issues or on the rationalist tradition in pre-modern and early modern Muslim India.
 In this area of scholarly interest, Asad has published Avicenna's Deliverance: Logic (Oxford University Press, 2011), in addition to a number of articles.
 Asad's more general training includes classical Arabic poetry and poetics, Graeco-Arabica, and Qur'anic and Hadith studies.

-Nezar AlSayyad is a Professor of Architecture, Planning, and Urban History and the Chair of the Center for Middle Eastern Studies.
+Nezar AlSayyad is a Professor of Architecture, Planning, and Urban History.
+He served as Chair of the Center for Middle Eastern Studies from 1996 to 2014.

 AlSayyad holds a B.S. in Architectural Engineering and Diploma in Town Planning from Cairo University, an M.S. in Architecture from the Massachusetts Institute of Technology, and a Ph.D. in Architectural History from UC Berkeley.
 He is the recipient of many grants and awards for his research, books, films, and projects.
 In 2008, AlSayyad was awarded the Distinguished Teaching Award, the highest honor the University bestows on its faculty.
 In 1988, AlSayyad co-founded the International Association for the Study of Traditional Environments (IASTE).
 Today, he serves as president of the association and editor of its highly acclaimed peer-reviewed journal, Traditional Dwellings and Settlements Review.
 Professionally, AlSayyad has an active practice in the Middle East and United States.
 He is also the Principal in the XXA: Office of Xross-Xultural Architecture, an urban design and planning firm with several award-winning credits.